-- What do you think is the most competitive feature of the card?The Jetstar MasterCard combines attractive awards with low rates.
+J: The Jetstar MasterCard combines attractive awards with low rates.
 The card has an incredibly low rate of 14.99% p.a.
 We believe that the rewards on the Jetstar MasterCard can be accrued significantly quicker than other competitors who offer flights as part of their reward systems.

-- It’s been a little over two weeks since the launch.
-Are you happy with the take-up so far?
-Are the majority of applicants existing Jetstar customers?Yes.
+J: Yes.
 We have experienced strong demand for the card so far and thousands of applications have already been processed.
 Many of the Jetstar MasterCard customers are existing Jetstar customers; however, we also believe it has the potential to attract consumers beyond our existing customer base who are attracted by the benefits.

-- The Jetstar MasterCard is a highly competitive credit card offer with low interest rates and a good value rewards program.
-Virgin Money are planning to release a credit card in 2010.
+f: The Jetstar MasterCard is a highly competitive credit card offer with low-interest rates and a good value rewards program.
+Virgin Money is planning to release a credit card in 2010.
 Do you think Australians will see the same competition that exists with domestic cheap flights between Virgin and Jetstar, with your respective credit card offers?

 J: The main objective of the Jetstar MasterCard is to add value for our existing customers, and at the same time offer an attractive product for consumers who want a great credit card linked with attractive rewards.

 J: We are working with Qantas Frequent Flyer to introduce Qantas Frequent Flyer points as a reward option for account holders.
 It’s envisaged these will be available in the first half of 2010.

-- Does Jetstar have any plans to venture in to other consumer finance products?Watch this space.
-This is something we may consider.
+f: Does Jetstar have any plans to venture into other consumer finance products?

 How do Jetstar Flight Rewards work?